Acts 12

 Acts 12 is the twelfth chapter of the Acts of the Apostles in the New Testament of the Christian Bible.
 It records the death of the first apostle, James, son of Zebedee, followed by the miraculous escape of Peter from prison, the death of Herod Agrippa I, and the early ministry of Barnabas and Paul of Tarsus.
-The book containing this chapter is anonymous, but early Christian tradition uniformly affirmed that Luke composed this book as well as the Gospel of Luke.
+Early Christian tradition uniformly affirmed that Luke composed this book as well as the Gospel of Luke.
+Critical opinion on the tradition was evenly divided at the end of the 20th century.

 Text

 Acts 12:3–5 on the verso side of Uncial 0244 (Gregory-Aland) from the 5th century.

 The original text was written in Koine Greek.
 This chapter is divided into 25 verses.

-Textual witnesses

 Some early manuscripts containing the text of this chapter are: